citizen-science-association/ppsr-core/docs/technical.md

 ---
 id: technical
 title: Technical
-description: How the PPSR website was buildt
+description: How the PPSR website was built
 ---

 This website is hosted for free by [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages) which is a static site hosting solution.
 The scaffolding for this site is based on [Docusaurus Version 2.0](https://v2.docusaurus.io/docs/) which takes Markdown and JavaScript files and generates static HTML.